+The abovementioned standards and interpretations were issued by IASB and endorsed by FSC so that they are applicable for annual periods beginning on or after 1 January 2022.
 The abovementioned amendments that are applicable for annual periods beginning on or after 1 January 2021 have no material impact on the Company.

 (3) Standards or interpretations issued, revised or amended, by International Accounting Standards Board ("IASB") which are not endorsed by FSC, and not yet adopted by the Company as at the end of the reporting period are listed below.

-Items New, Revised or Amended Standards and Interpretations Effective Date issued by IASB а IFRS 10 "Consolidated Financial Statements" and IAS 28 To be determined "Investments in Associates and Joint Ventures" - Sale or by IASB Contribution of Assets between an Investor and its Associate or Joint Ventures b IFRS 17 "Insurance Contracts" 1 January 2023 c Classification of Liabilities as Current or Non-current - 1 January 2023 Amendments to IAS 1 d Narrow-scope amendments of IFRS, including Amendments 1 January 2022 to IFRS 3, Amendments to IAS 16, Amendments to IAS 37 and the Annual Improvements e Disclosure Initiative - Accounting Policies - Amendments to 1 January 2023 IAS 1 f Definition of Accounting Estimates - Amendments to IAS 8 1 January 2023
+Items New, Revised or Amended Standards and Interpretations Effective Date issued by IASB IFDG 10 "C j a IFRS 10 "Consolidated Financial Statements" and IAS 28 To be determined "Investments in Associates and Joint Ventures" - Sale or by IASB Contribution of Assets between an Investor and its Associate or Joint Ventures b IFRS 17 "Insurance Contracts" 1 January 2023 c Classification of Liabilities as Current or Non-current - 1 January 2023 Amendments to IAS 1 d Disclosure Initiative - Accounting Policies - Amendments to 1 January 2023 IAS 1 e Definition of Accounting Estimates - Amendments to IAS 8 1 January 2023 f Deferred Tax related to Assets and Liabilities arising from a 1 January 2023 Single Transaction - Amendments to IAS 12